 Roads and Maritime is upgrading the M1 Pacific Motorway between the Tuggerah and Doyalson interchanges to improve traffic flow and safety.
 The upgrade involves widening the motorway to provide three lanes in each direction and rebuilding the roadway to provide a smoother and more durable surface.

 The 12 kilometre section between Wyong Road, Tuggerah and the Doyalson Link Road is currently two lanes in each direction.
-It has the highest volume of traffic of the remaining four lane sections between Sydney and the end of the motorway at Beresfield.
+It has the most traffic of the remaining four lane sections between Sydney and the end of the motorway at Beresfield.
 This motorway is used by through traffic and traffic north of Wyong accessing the Central Coast.

-The upgrade will cater for the increase in traffic forecast as a result of predicted growth in the Central Coast, Hunter Region and North Coast along with greater freight demand.
+The upgrade will cater for the increase in traffic demand from growth in the Central Coast, Hunter and North Coast.

 The upgrade includes:

-- Improving road drainage for greater wet weather safety
+- improving road drainage for safety during wet weather